 This volunteer would work closely with BCCLA Caseworker Alyssa Stryker, in corresponding with members of the public on civil liberties violations.
 This application is open until May 5, 2013

 We offer internships for law students.
 Interns work in all of our program areas and engage in public policy advocacy by assisting us in litigation, public education, research and media.
-This year, we will be hosting two to three student fellows to work full-time (40 hours a week) on cutting-edge legal issues, including advocating for greater police accountability, protecting privacy rights, and national security issues.
-We are now accepting applications for internships for summer 2013.
+This year, we will be hosting two to three student fellows to work full-time (40 hours a week) on cutting-edge legal issues, including advocating for greater police accountability, protecting privacy rights, and national security issues..

 Internship – Fall and Winter